US border officials question Canadian fishermen in disputed waters

 “Canada’s sovereignty over the Machias Seal Island and the surrounding waters is long-standing and has a strong foundation in international law,” Global Affairs spokeswoman Elizabeth Reid told the CBC in an email.
 “Until the matter of the boundary is resolved, we will continue to take practical steps with the U.S. to ensure that the area is well managed.”

-The island’s nationality has been disputed for roughly 200 years, as a series of treaties between the U.S. and the United Kingdom, which ruled over Canadian lands before they gained independence in 1867, never addressed which country it belong to.
+The island’s nationality has been disputed for roughly 200 years, as a series of treaties between the U.S. and the United Kingdom, which ruled over Canadian lands before they gained independence in 1867, never addressed which country it belonged to.
 Canada has maintained a consistent presence on the island since its founding, inheriting a lighthouse that was built there in 1832.

 In recent decades, the main thrust of the dispute has been over fishing rights surrounding the island.
-Both lobstermen from Washington County in Maine and from New Brunswick set traps around the island, which has led to minor gear conflicts between the two groups.
+Lobstermen from Washington County in Maine and New Brunswick set traps around the island, which has led to minor gear conflicts between the two groups.

 Watch bangordailynews.com for updates.